Tiger Technologies Technical Support

 2. Send you a test URL address you can use to preview your site on our servers before it "goes live".

-3. Start to transfer your domain name to our company so we can provide you with free domain name renewal.
+3. Start to transfer your domain name to our company so we can provide you with free or discounted domain name renewal, unless you ask us not to on the order form.
 You'll need to approve the domain name transfer.

-Doing things this way ensures that, as long as your current hosting company doesn't automatically cancel your hosting service when you transfer your domain name (and they shouldn't), your services won't be touched until you're ready.
-It also makes sure that people will be able to access your Web site and send you e-mail during the transfer, with zero "downtime".
+Doing things this way ensures that, as long as your current company doesn't automatically cancel your DNS, website or email service when you transfer your domain name (and they shouldn't), your services won't be touched until you're ready.
+It also makes sure that people will be able to access your website and send you email during the transfer, with zero "downtime".

 What if I want to do things differently?

-Although the section above describes the way we normally handle hosting transfers for safety, we're flexible.
+Although the section above describes the way we normally handle Web hosting transfers (as "safely" as possible), we're flexible.
 Advanced users are welcome to do things differently.

 If you prefer to keep your domain name registered with another company, for example, that's fine.